Crystal-Bell/APP-INTERFACE/README.md

+Protocol: Coordinated Triage & Force Multiplication ​Classification: Operational Interface
+​Status: Repository Ready
+​Description: Following a disaster, the Architect transitions from fabrication-focus to triage-focus.
+The SPARK-X operates in a "continuous motion" circuit to maintain power and provide mobile supplies (first aid, hydration, warmth) while the Architect treats survivors.
+The Core utilizes thermal imaging to safely coordinate the lifting of heavy debris by autonomous bots, mitigating risk to human survivors.
+Human survivors are integrated into the effort to scale the response, rather than solely relying on chassis production....

 This is the **[DESIGN SPECIFICATION: CÉNOTE CULINARY-SYNC & LESSON PROTOCOL]**.
 We are evolving the system from a "Service-Only" node into a **"Shared-Creation" environment**.
 This bridges the gap between your automated systems and your desire for authentic, hands-on cooking experiences with Connor and your guests.
 ### **[DESIGN SPECIFICATION: THE CULINARY-SYNC INTERFACE]**
  * **The "Core" Library Integration:**